Guam women pick up win against Kiribati

 Both said they’re looking forward to the individuals competition, which starts Sunday.

-The men’s team – Camden Camacho and Dakota Gibson – missed making the medal rounds by a few points.
+The men’s team – Camden Camacho, Aarman Sachdev and Dakota Gibson – missed making the medal rounds by a few points.
 The match against Papua New Guinea was crucial and Guam came away with the 1-2 loss.

 “We won the second singles but lost the first singles.
 It came down to a decider for doubles, lots of good points and chances but the other team played well on the big points,” Pang said of the men’s matches.
 “Dakota Gibson won his second singles match.
 Camden, unfortunately, lost his singles so it came down to a decider in the doubles.
 It was close but just missed a few opportunities."